-- Apple Podcasts (iTunes) for Sermons, Conversations, and Great Black Preachers of Duke Chapel
+- Apple Podcasts (iTunes) for Sermons, Conversations, and A Sampling of Black Preachers of Duke Chapel

 - The People’s Channel Public Access TV; in Durham on Spectrum Cable 18, in Chapel Hill and Carrboro on Spectrum Cable Channels 4 and 8; 9:00 p.m.
 Sundays; 11:00 a.m.
 Wednesdays

 The Duke Chapel TV channel boradcasts 24/7 on the Duke Hospital TV system channel 12 and the Duke Campus Vision TV system channel 110.

 The Chapel's media ministry is funded in part through the generosity of the George and Mary Parkerson Endowment, which “was established in 1997 to be expended to distribute electronically (by television, radio, electronic mail, or other means) the religious services and special musical events of Duke Chapel.”
 Additional funds from Friends of Duke Chapel support ongoing live radio broadcasts.
 This dedicated support enables the Chapel to further extend its ministry to students at Duke, to patients in Duke Hospital, to viewers in the Triangle region, North Carolina, and the world.